VikShepo/remarkable_keep-docs-alive/README.md

 # reMarkable Sync Keepalive

 This package installs a small background job on a reMarkable 2 or reMarkable Paper Pro.
+It prevents your notes and documents from reaching the 50-day unopened limit by opening them automatically in the background during that period, so they continue syncing with the reMarkable desktop and web app.
 It does not try to fake visible taps on the UI.
 Instead, it refreshes the same per-document metadata that reMarkable updates when a document is opened, then lets `xochitl` push those changes while Wi-Fi is available.
 That is the stable SSH-safe path here.

 ## What it does